pombredanne/bocadillo/docs/guides/ingredients/scopes.md

 By default, an ingredient is recomputed on every call to the view.
 This is convenient when you want to provide pre-computed values, e.g. common database queries or objects that are derived from the user, and those values are relatively cheap to compute.

-However, some ingredients are typically expansive to setup and teardown, and could gain from being reused accross sessions.
+However, some ingredients are typically expansive to setup and teardown, and could gain from being reused accross requests.
 This is the case of ingredients that access the network, such as an SMTP client or, as in the [problem statement](#problem-statement), a Redis connection.

 For this reason, Bocadillo ingredients come with two possible **scopes**:

-- `session`: a new copy of the ingredient is computed on each session.
+- `request`: a new copy of the ingredient is computed for each HTTP request or WebSocket connection.
 This is the default behavior.
-- `app`: the ingredient is reused in all sessions.
+- `app`: the ingredient is reused and shared between requests.

 ### Example: keeping track of WebSocket clients